-One thing that puts so many people off outsourcing business tasks like data processing to Virtual Assistants is concerns over data security.
+One thing that puts so many people off outsourcing business tasks like data processing to Virtual Assistants is concerns over data security and how we keep your data safe.
 How will a Virtual Assistant keep sensitive information safe?
 How can you be sure that data protection regulations are being followed?

 This is entirely understandable.
 Being the victim of stolen, lost or leaked data could be detrimental for you and the reputation of your business, meaning you need to know that your Virtual Assistant of choice is going above and beyond to ensure your data is 100% secure at all times.